sierrareschke/Maze-Game-Iteration-1/README.md

 [Room 3]----[Room 4]
 ```

 In our maze/cave, there exists an Adventurer and a Creature.
+These should be randomly
-Both have the following qualities:
+placed in one of the rooms.
+Both characters should have the following qualities:

-Name: set at construction
+* Name: set at construction
-Health: 5
+* Health: 5

 You are free to add other fields as you see fit to implement the assignment.
 Use inheritance to
 keep things DRY.